Water driven rural development in the Baltic Sea Region.

 Currently, most of the surrounding areas are productive agricultural lands (productivity is higher than the average of the country).
 The forest cover is scarce, i.e. approximately 16 % of the area (the average in Lithuania – 33%).
 As a result, the water quality in the lakes within the Dovine river catchment, is remarkably deteriorating and results in eutrophication of the water bodies within the catchment.
 Zuvintas lake (Figure 2) in particular and the whole wetland system in the reserve is under heavy pressure of leaching of nutrients mostly from agricultural activity in the basin, which is degrading the ecosystems and their values.

 In the Zuvintas Reserve and agriculture case area the case area leaders are trying to improve recommendations for the river basin management plans.
-Monitoring activities are crusial in interactions between all stakeholders.
+Monitoring activities are crucial in interactions between all stakeholders.

 The "River cannel retention" programme has shown the potential for water retention in agricultural areas but also the need for major investments in repairing or reconstructing drainage systems and damming facilities.
 The funds allocated for maintenance works and investments in water retention in agricultural areas were insufficient.
 The high level of agricultural losses due to the drought gave a strong impetus to water retention measures by the Ministry of Agriculture and Rural Development, which started discussion with the European Commission.
 As a result of the dialogue, funds will be mobilised under the RDP 2021-2023 to increase water retention capacity and prevent flooding and drought in agricultural catchments.

-The agricultural fields at Men’kovo Experimental Station could in the future has a funcion as a scientific testsite with agri-environmental measures and in the same time be a demonstrationarea for agricultural advisors and farmers.
+The agricultural fields at Men’kovo Experimental Station could in the future has a function as a scientific testsite with agrienvironmental measures and in the same time be a demonstrationarea for agricultural advisors and farmers.

 In the case area there has been focus on: